OHDSI/webapi-shiny/readme.md

 # Atlas Shiny Apps

-This repo will contain shiny apps that match the following analyses in Atlas
+This repo will contain the source code of Shiny apps that match the following analyses in Atlas

-* Cohort Counts
+* Cohort Counts (apps/cohortCounts)
-* Incidence Rates
+* Incidence Rates (apps/IncidenceRate)
-* Characterization
+* Cohort Characterization (apps/cohortCharacterization)
+* Cohort Pathway (apps/cohortPathways)

 These apps consume WebAPI output.
-The WebAPI output for a particular Atlas analysis should be placed as text files in the the /data/ folder of each app.
+The WebAPI output for a particular Atlas analysis should be placed as text files (usually JSON) in the the /data/ folder of each app.
-The app can then be deployed on a shiny server.
+The app can then be deployed on a Shiny server.

-Cohort Counts app demo: https://swani.shinyapps.io/cohortCounts/

-Incidence Rate app demo: https://swani.shinyapps.io/IncidenceRate/

-Cohort Caracterization app demo: https://laac.shinyapps.io/cohortCharacterization/